term7/FFmpeg-A-short-Guide/README.md

-# 13 - Batch Conversion - Encode multiple files
+# 13 - Batch Conversion: encode multiple files

 Convert i.e. multiple WAV-files into MP3-files (this command only works in the current directory):